necst/sdaccel_chisel_integration/README.md

 ## 1. OVERVIEW
 This is an example on how a Chisel Core can be integrated with SDAccel.
 It is recommended to refer to the [SDAccel User Guide] on which interface requirements the Core need to met and the XML file convention.
 A basic example is provided too.
 In the example, the core receives the start signal and ends the computation after a simple increment.
+N.B.: remember to source SDx settings before any of these step

 ## 2. CHISEL TO VERILOG